 How I Keep My Hair Routine Consistent

-I get so many questions about how I maintain and style my hair so I thought it would be helpful to break it down all in one place for ya and talk a little bit about my weekly routine.
+I often get questions about how I maintain and style my hair so I thought it would be helpful to break it down all in one place for ya and talk a little bit about my weekly routine.

 I shampoo + condition every other day, and sometimes every 3rd day.
 If my hair was prone to more oil, I would certainly do it more, but it's not, so I don't.
 The way I see it, the more I can leave my hair be, with all of the color and heat that is already destroying it, the better.
 I use this shampoo to take the brassy blonde out of my hair and brighten my color.
 It's one of the few toning shampoos that really gets a good lather going, as opposed to many others that feel like they're just 'sitting' in your hair without cleaning it.
 As for conditioner, Matrix Biolage is one of the few products that I really feel softens and deep conditions my hair (and I've tried a lot).
 I'll also mix a little bit of toning conditioner in conjunction with the Biolage into my ends, to keep them extra bright.